kxnyshk/Unicorn-color-game--/README.md

 # Unicorn-color-game--
-A basic Javascript game of color swapping using HTML, CSS, Bootstarp &amp; Js.
+A basic Javascript game of color swapping using HTML, CSS, Bootstrap &amp; Js.